Product Marketing

 vs. Agile Sprint Methodology

-We work backward from your manufacturing timeline.
+We work backward from your manufacturing timeline, not forward from wishful thinking sprints.

-Hardware Success KPI's
+Hardware Success KPIs

 vs. Vanity Metrics